SATYADUTTMS435/Digital-VLSI-SoC-Design-and-Planning/WEEK_02/PHASE_4/Readme.md

 ---

-## Error 3 – Ubuntu KLayout Crash
+## Error 3 – KLayout 0.26.2 Crash During GDS Merge

 **Issue**

-KLayout version 0.26.2 crashed during the GDS merge stage.
+The Ubuntu repository version of KLayout (0.26.2) crashed during the GDS merge stage.

 **Reason**

-The Ubuntu repository version was incompatible with the ORFS flow.
+The older KLayout version was incompatible with the ORFS flow.

 **Solution**

-Installed the same KLayout version (0.30.9) used by the ORFS Dockerfile.
+Installed KLayout 0.30.9, the same version used in the ORFS Dockerfile.

 ```bash
 curl -L -o /tmp/klayout.deb \